HMO LANDLORD GUIDE

 Emergency lighting£600 – £2,000Hallways, landings, stairwell and final exit — supply, fixing and commissioning of non-maintained luminaires.

-Figures are indicative UK market guidance for 2026, not a quote.
+Indicative UK market guidance, not a quote.
 Actual prices vary by region, property condition and contractor.

-Landlords acquiring an HMO should commission a full electrical survey before exchange and factor compliance costs into their acquisition model.
-Deferring compliance work does not reduce costs — it increases them through penalties, licensing delays, and more extensive remedial work.
+Landlords acquiring an HMO should commission a full electrical survey before exchange and build the compliance cost into the acquisition model.
+Deferring the work does not reduce the cost — penalties, licensing delays and more extensive remedial work increase it.

 For Electricians: HMO Inspection and Compliance Work

-HMO EICRs are among the most lucrative inspection jobs available to UK electricians.
-A thorough inspector who understands HMO licensing requirements, BS 5839-6 fire detection categories, and BS 5266-1 emergency lighting obligations commands premium rates and builds long-term landlord relationships.
+HMO EICRs are among the better-paid inspection jobs available.
+An inspector who understands HMO licensing, BS 5839-6 grades and categories, and the AFDD requirement in Regulation 421.1.7 commands premium rates and builds long-term landlord relationships.

-HMO remedial works — consumer unit upgrades, fire alarm installations, emergency lighting — are high-value jobs.
-Quote on site using the quoting app.
-Landlords under a 28-day remedial deadline will instruct the electrician who quotes first.
+Consumer unit upgrades, AFDD retrofits, fire alarm installations and emergency lighting are high-value jobs.
+Quote on site with the quoting app — landlords working to a 28-day remedial deadline instruct whoever quotes first.

 Frequently Asked Questions About HMO Electrical Requirements